 - Don’t be surprised if, after a while, people remind you that you need to “move on” with your life … or “forget what lies behind” … or think you are obsessing on your experience.
 Try to explain the nature of trauma —that the continual review of the experience helps you “process” it and give meaning to it, and you would appreciate their patience with you.

-- Join a support group or network of friends who have gone through similar cultic experiences as yourself to continue in understanding what happened to you, and hear the uplifting stories of others who have grown through their group exodus.
+- Join a mutual support group or network of friends who have gone through similar cultic experiences as yourself to continue in understanding what happened to you, and hear the uplifting stories of others who have grown through their group exodus.

 - Expect numerous “ups and downs.”
 Just when you think you’ve gotten a handle on it all, you may have some moody, confused times of wondering why you left, or why this happened to you, or how can you ever get past this experience.1 This is very normal and typical.
 Everyone has up and down days and weeks.
 Look at the overall “graph of growth and resolve.”